hku/aigc-webui/docs/Contributing.md

 (3) `YOUR_COOL_ADDON` will be automatically loaded by the webui when deployed.
 Full examples can be found in the folder `addons`, such as `addons/gpt3-5` or `addons/gpt3-5-enhanced`.

 ### <a name="addin"></a> Make an `addin`

+(All subfolders of 'addons' in this repository are standalone addon-extensions which can be used as templates)

 (1) create a folder in `addins` named saying `YOUR_COOL_ADDIN`, and a script named 'index.ts' in `YOUR_COOL_ADDIN`, other scripts of your addin should be all placed in `YOUR_COOL_ADDIN`.